mementum/codeeval/README.rst

     better

-  - Python 3.2.3: It is curious to see that in most of the challenges the time is up to 10x that of Python 2.7.3, whilst memory consumption is roughy 1/2.
+  - Python 3.2.3: It is curious to see that in most of the challenges the time can be up to 10x that of Python 2.7.3, whilst memory consumption is roughly a 1/2.
 This compensates in the points calculation but it seems rather strange.
 A bit more modern version of Python 3 would probably deliver different results